 Here we see the devil interfere in Jesus’ life for the first time, just as he is about to begin his public ministry.
 Christ, true God and true man, made himself like us in everything except sin (Philippians 2:7; Hebrews 2:7, 4:15) and voluntarily underwent temptation.

-Jesus will be tempted three times, and in all three cases the temptation is to misuse his power.
+Jesus will be tempted three times, and in all three cases, the temptation is to misuse his power.
 Everyone who met Jesus experienced him as a person of power in both word and deed.
-Now, before Luke tells us how Jesus used his power for good in the service of the kingdom of God, Luke portrays him overcoming temptation to use that power for any purpose other than the purpose for which it has been granted.
+Now, before Luke tells us how Jesus used his power for good in the service of the kingdom of God, Luke portrays him overcoming the temptation to use that power for any purpose other than the purpose for which it has been granted.

 The story itself contains many features that connect Jesus with ancient Israel.
 In a sense, the three temptations Jesus faced are the same three which were Israel’s downfall: they complained about the manna, they worshiped idols (the golden calf), and they tested God.
 Where Israel failed, Jesus prevails.